Event Type

 February 6, 2026 10:00 am - march 29, 2026 3:30 pm(GMT+00:00)

-Join us to view ‘Sowing Connections’, a collaborative exhibition with the ESOL group.
+‘Sowing Connections’ is a collaborative exhibition with the ESOL group.
 The group brings together South Asian women seeking confidence, connection, and creative community.
-Through 2025 the group explored painting, clay, collage, calligraphy, and embroidery with local artists Claire Wellesley-Smith and Razwan Ul-Haq.
-Their conversations opened reflections on heritage, identity, and migration, rekindling traditions once set aside after moving to England.
-Featuring textiles, paintings and photography, the exhibition celebrates their skills, stories, and the vibrant connections they continue to weave.
+Through 2025 the group worked with local artists Claire Wellesley-Smith and Razwan Ul-Haq, exploring textiles, paintings and photography.
+The exhibition celebrates their skills, stories, their heritage, traditions and identity.

 Thanks to our partners Lower Grange Community Centre and Bradford Arts Centre, and our funders DCMS Cultural Development Fund and the National Lottery Heritage Fund.